 Be careful of accidentally shaming or minimizing the other person’s experience.
 Instead, make a point to express feelings of hope.
 You can also offer to serve as a distraction.
 Invite them to go see a movie or try out a new restaurant with you.

 And be sure to educate yourself.
-There’s a lot of misinformation about mental health issues.
 The Make It OK campaign has some great resources.
 It may help you with what to say and not to say to someone who is struggling.

 What can someone with depression do during the holidays to take care of themselves?